-Is securing your confidential wast your New Year resolutions?
+Is securing your confidential waste your New Year resolutions?

-When it comes to your business, one of the most important resolutions to make for 2017 would be to overhaul the way you deal with confidential waste.
+When it comes to your business, one of the most important resolutions to make for this year would be to overhaul the way you deal with confidential waste disposal.

 Neglecting the basics when it comes to information on paper, however, could also lead to a substantial fine if you breach the Data Protection Act, substantial losses for a business, and a massive hit to a company’s reputation.